Alfresco/alfresco-build-tools/docs/README.md

   ```

   The `Failure` status with an image reflects the workflow status.
-  For the ease of access, these action buttons will perform the following:
+  For the ease of access, these action buttons will perform the respective actions.

-  - Repository: It will open the Github Repository where the action took place.
-  - Build URL: It will redirect you to the workflow run under Github actions tab.
-  - Compare: It will redirect you to the Github GUI to review the changes for these commits.

   **Note:** You're free to configure any action items based on your workflow need.
 You just need to send the JSON against the `overwrite` input.